GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 /// ...
 ```

-In order for this to work correctly, you need to do this in the service extension and in the application.
+Note: in order for this to work correctly, you need to do this in the service extension and in the application.